PowerCodersOrg/powercoders.org/site/content/country/switzerland.md

   - - -

-  Applications for Spring 2021 batch are now closed.
-Fill the form below if you're interested in the Automn 2021 batch.
+  Fill the form below if you’re interested in the Automn 2021 batch and we will inform you as soon as we are accepting applications.
+Application period will be open from 31 May to 28 June 2021.

   **APPLY AS A PARTICIPANT**\